maxharlow/reconcile/README.md

 Parameters:
 * `apiKey` A Companies House [API key](https://developer.company-information.service.gov.uk/developer/applications/register).
 * `companyNameField` Company name column.
 * `postcodeField` Postcode column.
 If given will use it to filter results.
+Only looks at the current company postcode.
 Optional.
+* `preciseMatch` Match company name precisely.
+Ignores non-alphanumeric differences.
+Optional.
 * `maximumResults` Maximum number of results to include for each name.
 Optional.
 Default is 1, maximum is 100.

 Produces a CSV including columns:
 * `companyNumber`
 * `companyName`
+* `companyCreationDate`
+* `companyCessationDate`
+* `companyPostcode`
+* `companyAddress`

 <hr>